 The best part of production management is being able to direct the entire project.

-Hino is currently working in the Sales Promotion Headquarters, Third Business Division, Product Direction Department 1, a department that mainly handles the production management of events and displays.
+Hino works in the Product Direction 1st Department, Third Business Division, Sales Promotion Headquarters.
+This department primarily handles production management for events and displays.

-Hino: "We are good at creating designs that add a dramatic element to events such as motor shows, showrooms, pop-up stores, and short-term displays.
-You could say that this department is in charge of work that is unique to NOMURA"
+Hino: "We specialize in creating designs that incorporate theatrical elements, such as for events like motor shows, showrooms, pop-up stores, and short-term displays.
+You could say this department is responsible for work that is characteristic of NOMURA Co.,Ltd. Ltd."

 Despite being in the position of managing team members as a section manager, Hino has been actively visiting the field.
 The reason behind this is that he is particular about his work in production management.